 This is a strongly interdisciplinary field of research that combines the skills of cell, molecular and matrix biologists with expertise in other areas including that from material, engineering and physical scientists at the University and with clinical and surgical specialists in the NHS.

 MarMN scientists are investigating basic cellular mechanisms that regulate cell fate and devising therapeutic protocols to exploit cells for replacing injured or defective tissues (pre-clinical and clinical trials are underway).
 MarMN draws on major interdisciplinary strengths in stem and progenitor cell research together with gene therapy.

 Research in stem and progenitor cell biology is being applied to a number of major clinical targets, including neurodegenerative diseases, disorders of soft and hard connective tissues, diabetes and chronic tissue injury and repair.
-Disease modeling in vitro, including gene editing, is and increasing area of strength.
+Disease modelling in vitro, including gene editing, is an increasing area of strength.

 We also have innovative programmes that are investigating the relationship between stem cells and cancer.